 Bone cancers are often discovered when a patient notices an abnormal lump under the skin.
 Often times a physician will find a lump when reading an X-ray.
-Orthopaedic surgeons at The Nebraska Medical Center collaborate with pathologists, radiation oncologists and medical oncologists to provide a comprehensive treatment plan for soft tissue cancer, bone cancer and sarcoma.
+Orthopaedic surgeons at Nebraska Medicine collaborate with pathologists, radiation oncologists and medical oncologists to provide a comprehensive treatment plan for soft tissue cancer, bone cancer and sarcoma.
 Patients may have the opportunity to participate in bone cancer clinical trials as part of their treatment.

 - Limb Salvage Surgery